Does Xylitol Whiten Teeth?

 So, does xylitol whiten teeth?

-No, xylitol itself does not whiten teeth in the way that bleaching agents or abrasive substances do.
+No, while xylitol is good for your teeth, it does not whiten them in the same way as bleaching agents or abrasive substances.
 Instead, xylitol's strength lies in its ability to improve oral health, which can indirectly contribute to a brighter smile.

 As a natural sugar alcohol found in many fruits and vegetables, xylitol is unique because it can't be metabolized by the harmful bacteria in your mouth that cause cavities and dental plaque.
 When you use products containing xylitol, such as toothpaste, mouthwash, or chewing gum, you're able to reduce the levels of these bacteria.